ahmedmaasmi/Maoudi/README.md

 5. Sarah: *"Yes, book the 9 AM appointment"*
 6. System: *"Please provide your name and email"*
 7. Sarah provides her details, and the appointment is booked
-8. System confirms: *"Your appointment with Dr. Smith is confirmed for tomorrow at 9:00 AM.
-A calendar invite has been sent to your email."*
+8. System confirms: *"Your appointment with Dr. Smith is confirmed for tomorrow at 9:00 AM. 📅 Add to Calendar: • Google Calendar: [link] • Outlook: [link] • Apple Calendar: [link]"*
+9. The chat title automatically updates to "Appointment with Dr. Smith"

 ### Scenario 2: Text-Based Booking for Routine Checkup